 Most people think that Financial planning for retirement is a complicated thing and use it as an excuse to avoid this critical exercise.
 However, retirement planning is not difficult.

-Retirement planning can be summarised as two aspects –
+Retirement planning can be summarised into two aspects:

 - save as much as you can and invest as well as you can.
 The earlier you start the more money you will save.